roycanales17/roycanales17/README.md

 Welcome to my GitHub profile!

 I'm a passionate and motivated web developer with nearly **6 years** of experience building dynamic and responsive websites.
-My expertise lies in both front-end and back-end development, and I specialize in **React**, **TypeScript**, **Node.js**, and cloud technologies.
+My expertise lies in both front-end and back-end development, and I specialize in **PHP**, **React**, **Tailwind**, **Node.js**, cloud technologies and any other technologies.
 I love turning ideas into functional, visually engaging projects that make a difference.

 ## 🚀 About Me